 - sustain control, use, ownership, and monitor value and materiality of IA’s, throughout each assets’ life-value-functionality cycle.

-My professional experiences include periods of service in the U.S. Army, federal and state corrections, culminating in a 20+ year career in academia, primarily at Southern Illinois University from which I acquired domestic and international credentials and experiences, a strong work-research regimen, business engagement prowess, and communication skills.
+My professional experiences include service in the U.S. Army (Vietnam era), federal and state corrections, and culminating in a 20+ year career in academia, primarily at Southern Illinois University from which I acquired domestic and international credentials and experiences, a strong work-research regimen, business engagement prowess, and communication skills.
 I hold BA and MPA degrees from Indiana University along with hours toward a doctoral degree in political science earned from Southern Illinois University.

 Throughout my service in academia, I was engaged in aggressive paths of research, publishing, teaching, conducting national presentations, and consulting, variously related to the field of ‘security studies’ with special focus on corporate and university R&D, economic espionage, safeguarding IA’s, and leveraging intangible outcomes stemming from the deployment of security systems.